 Besides the famous spa towns of Tsalkubo and Sairme, Imereti's most important urban centre is Kutaisi.
 Located on the banks of river Rioni, Kutaisi is a city with a long interesting history, one of the oldest continuously inhabited settlements in the the world, whose origins are sometimes traced back to the Minos period (17th -15th century BC).
 Modern-day visitors can easily visit this ancient town full of landmarks and historic monuments, thanks to the international airport, connecting Kutaisi with over 30 European cities.

 The so-called “waters of immortality” in Tskaltubo were probably already known in the 7th-9th centuries, when the oldest historical records are dated.
-Since the 18th century several foreign researchers gave word of the healing properties of these springs:Berlin Society of Friends of Natural Science (1782); J.Klaproth (1815); A. Jolenberg (1897).
+Since the 18th century several foreign researchers talked about the healing properties of these springs:Berlin Society of Friends of Natural Science (1782); J.Klaproth (1815); A. Jolenberg (1897).
 By 1920, after chemical analysis had revealed the uniqueness of the water, Tskaltubo was officially declared a medical spa resort, achieving the status of city in 1953.

 The unique radon-carbonated waters are Tskaltubo's major mineral resource.